gatsby-uc/gatsby-source-strapi/README.md

 }
 ```

-If you do not want this plugin to download your media (images, videos, and file attachments), you can use the `skipMediaProcessing` configuration option
+If you do not want this plugin to download your media (images, videos, and file attachments), you can use the `skipFileDownloads` configuration option

 **Path:** `./gatsby.config.js`